tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 --- abstract
-The Transport Layer Security (TLS) 1.3 specification provides forward secrecy by utilizing a Diffie-Hellman key exchange during the initial handshake.
+The Transport Layer Security (TLS) 1.3 specification provides forward secrecy by utilizing an ephemeral key exchange during the initial handshake.
 Forward secrecy ensures that even if an attacker later obtains a party's long-term private key, past encrypted sessions cannot be decrypted.
 This protects against adversaries who record encrypted conversations in the hope of decrypting them later.